beaulm/track-element-views/README.md

 `percent visible` is a percentage of the element _area_.

 Data will automatically be sent to Google Analytics if possible.
 In addition, the function will emit custom events for each tracking call.
-Each time an element that was in view goes out of view an `individualView` event is dispatched on the window. _Just before_ the page exists, `totalViews` and `viewedFor` events are dispatched.
+Each time an element that was in view goes out of view an `individualView` event is dispatched on the window. _Just before_ the page exits, `totalViews` and `viewedFor` events are dispatched.

 ## Tracking info